 In order to meet security regulations, the smart car’s components, from the basic processors and sensors to the complex algorithms and prevention systems, need to be appropriately authorized and certified.
 The top priority would be to implement cybersecurity measures, anti-counterfeiting systems, and secure supply chains.

 This is where PUFsecurity’s PUF-based security functions come in handy.
-By relying on NeoPUF’s completely unpredictable randomness and its remarkable stability under different voltages and extreme temperatures (-40°C-175°C), smart cars can have reliable performance regardless of the environment that they’re operating in.
+By relying on NeoPUF’s completely unpredictable randomness and its remarkable stability under different voltages and extreme temperatures (-40°C-150°C), smart cars can have reliable performance regardless of the environment that they’re operating in.
 We can integrate PUF onto a car’s security system by applying our UID onto its parts, our encryption methods onto the car’s transmission systems, and our authentication functions onto the car’s login systems.
 Security IPs based on our NeoPUF are not only easy to adopt but also use less power.
 Furthermore, NeoPUF-based solutions reduce the burden that multi-layered security design brings and help clients achieve a balance between security and operating efficiency.

 As the technology behind autonomous cars matures, the number of electronic components used for the cars’ self-driving system and security protocol increases to handle their detection systems and real-time reaction control.
 At this point, the reliability of a vehicle’s security system depends on its ability to protect its electronic components from cyberattacks.
-Since digital certificates and anti-counterfeiting ability are crucial, we recommend to consider security from FIPS Level 1 to Level 4, which refers to the ability for protection, detection, reaction, and recover.
+Since digital certificates and anti-counterfeiting ability are crucial, we recommend considering security from FIPS Level 1 to Level 4, which refers to the ability for protection, detection, reaction, and recover.